Sqeta/POE-PART-1/README.md

 The chatbot listens for commands like exit, bye, or stop.
 If one of these commands is detected, the chatbot politely ends the conversation and exits the program.

+On MY PART 2

+I added a new class for memory and recall
+This class is for when the user enter the topic of what they want to know It will be stored in the memory class
+And when the user exits the program, and they run the program The user will be asked if they want to continue from the previous topic displaying yes or no option If they input yes it will show the previous topic
+If they input no it will start all over

+I added a method for sentiments, emotions of the user If the user input something like im curious it will console the user to not worry This is to have a good interaction between the bot and the user

+I also added a method for random answers
+This is when the user inputs something like "tell me about spyware" The bot will display different answers related to that topic

 ![Screenshot 2025-04-03 211758](https://github.com/user-attachments/assets/cebb59bf-f155-408d-be28-9d83aa08dcac)